PrayChen/Aspect_sentiment_quadruple_extraction_data/README.md

-# Aspect sentiment quadruple extraction dataset
+# Aspect Sentiment Quadruple Extraction Dataset
 ## Task Description
-Aspect sentiment quadruple extration (ASQE) is the task of extracting the quadruples of aspect, opinion, category, polarity.
+Aspect Sentiment Quadruple Extration (ASQE) is the task of extracting the quadruples of aspect, opinion, category, polarity.

 For example: